History and use of the summer residence of Queen Luise and her husband

 But why is Paretz a very special place?
 Who gave the decisive suggestions for its design and who implemented these plans?
 When did that myth of the close relationship between Queen Luise and this place come into being?
 What development did the castle ensemble take in the 20th century?

-The newly designed, revised and thematically extended permanent exhibition, which has been on view at the Paretz House and Estate since April 1, 2015, addresses these and other questions of history and use.
+The newly designed, revised and thematically extended permanent exhibition, which has been on view at Schloss Paretz since April 1, 2015, addresses these and other questions of history and use.
 It is shown in rooms whose historical furnishings have not been preserved.
 The birth of Paretz took place at a time when a profound and lasting change in lifestyle, perception of nature and artistic expression was evident.
 Aspects of these new developments at the Prussian court around 1800 are presented in the second part of the presentation.
 In addition to the artistically outstanding portrait busts of Queen Luise and some portraits of closely related persons, the exhibits include luxurious furnishings from the former Royal Palace in Berlin, including the queen's gold-plated toilet service.
 In addition, a selection of seating furniture from the Belvedere at Potsdam's Brauhausberg is on display for the first time since World War II.